‘This is so senseless’: Man faces murder charge as family mourns woman stabbed at Cal Anderson Park

-A 50-year-old man has been charged with murder after prosecutors say he stabbed two women, killing one, after they declined his offer to light their cigarette in Cal Anderson Park earlier this month.
+A 50-year-old man has been charged with murder after prosecutors say he stabbed two women, killing one, who declined his offer to light their cigarette in Cal Anderson Park earlier this month.

 David Lee Nichols was charged with second-degree murder and second-degree assault in King County Superior Court Monday, according to charging documents.
 Nichols is a commercial truck driver who has lived in a Fife motel for about 8 months, according to charges.
 He remains in King County Jail in lieu of $2 million bail.